Skip to main content

 This will give me account-level health and revenue in one place

-1. Complex entity creation - AstroBee successfully created a new “Customer” entity that consolidates data across multiple business domains
+1. Complex entity creation - AstroBee creates new entities that consolidate data across multiple business domains

-2. Multi-table aggregation - Generated key measures like contact counts, user engagement metrics, billing account counts, and MRR calculations
+2. Multi-table aggregation - Generates key measures like contact counts, user engagement metrics, billing account counts, and MRR calculations

-3. Intelligent relationships - Established proper connections between the new Customer entity and existing entities (Company, Contact, Product User, Billing Account)
+3. Intelligent relationships - Establishes proper connections between the new entity and existing entities

-4. SQL view generation - Created sophisticated SQL that aggregates data from contacts, product usage, and billing systems
+4. SQL view generation - Creates sophisticated SQL that aggregates data from multiple systems

-5. Business logic integration - Applied normalization rules and assumptions for data consistency across domains
+5. Business logic integration - Applies normalization rules and assumptions for data consistency

 Rename data layer